marcelm/cutadapt/doc/guide.rst

     cutadapt -a AACCGGTT -o output.fastq.gz input.fastq.gz

-Note that the all of cutadapt's options that expect a file name support this.
+All of cutadapt's options that expect a file name support this.

 Files compressed with bzip2 (``.bz2``) or xz (``.xz``) are also supported, but only if the Python installation includes the proper modules. xz files require